 If you repaid provincial or territorial COVID-19 benefits in 2021 for an overpayment of provincial or territorial COVID-19 benefits received in 2020, the amount repaid will be reported in box 201 of your T4A slip.
 You can only claim a deduction for the total amount repaid on line 23200 of your 2021 return.
-For information about federal COVID-19 repayments, see line 23210 on page 21.
+For information about federal COVID-19 repayments, see line 23210 in the following section.